mbiegel1/cmsc447_hw1_final/README.md

 ### Running the application
 Launch the python file to start the sever by entering the following command from within the src/ folder:
     `python3 flask_backend.py`
 This will start flask and the application, giving you an address to enter into your browser to view the website

 ### Using the application
+To navigate the page, click the buttons, and when you're finished with that function, use the browser's back-button to go back to the homepage.

+On the homepage, there will be 6 buttons stacked in a column, describing their functionality.
+    <br>`Add a new user`: Brings to a page to enter new username, id, and score.
+"Add Data" button will add data into SQL table
+    <br>`Updating existing user`: Brings to a page to select the user to update and then gives boxes to input new usename, id, and score.
+        "Update" button will send new data into SQL table
+    <br>`Look up existing user`: Brings to a page requesting user's name, then displays data if user exists in database
+    <br>`Display all data`: Brings to a page for the user to select a "Display" button and display all data in the database
+    <br>`Delete existing user`: Brings to a page to enter new username, id, and score.
+"Delete" button will delete data from SQL table
+    <br>`Delete ALL data`: Brings to a page verifying that the user wants to delete all data from the data base.